rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 # Single Secondary Tone - Prototypes
 This section describes two prototypes that are very similar.
 The core idea is for each object in the image to be represented by
 1. a primary long tone whose duration maps to the depth (distance from viewer) of that object; and
-2. a secondary tone that marks the end of the duration, and may reinforce the "depth"
+2. a secondary tone that marks the end of the main tone, and may reinforce the "depth"

 The variations on this idea are:
 - "echo" prototype - `depth_map_designs/echo.js`: The secondary tone is a synthesized echo of the first one.
 It uses the same "base" sound as the primary tone.
 The secondary tone for different objects has different degrees of effects applied depending on depth.